rory-bedford/antelop-docs/docs/source/ui/behaviour.rst

 So note that both the events you want to split, and the masks, must be tuples of ``(data, timestamps)`` as inputs to the function.
 This function will return a python list of trials, of which each element is a tuple of ``(data, timestamps)``, which are numpy arrays.
 This can then be looped through so your analysis can run separately on each trial, you can collate data across trials, etc.

 The way that you define masks can vary considerably from trial to trial.
 Therefore, your masking function must be written in code, and we utilise our well developed analysis framework for this purpose.
-Your masking function is just like any other analysis function, but it must have the additional attribute `mask` set to True, so that Antelope knows its purpose, and additional, it must return a data, timestamps array pair only, with the 1 on -1 off structure described above.
+Your masking function is just like any other analysis function, but it must have the additional attribute `mask` set to True, so that Antelop knows its purpose, and additional, it must return a data, timestamps array pair only, with the 1 on -1 off structure described above.
 It additionally must query the `World` table.
 It can utilise any behavioural data or other data in the database.
 Masks are to be defined for a particular behavioural paradigm, and therefore belong to the rig.
 Additionally, you can define multiple masks with different meanings in parallel for a given rig, then can pick and choose which is used for each analysis.

 For example, we have defined a masking function for a specific behaviour as follows.
 The idea is that trials begin when LED turns on, and ends when a port is triggered.
 This is a fairly minimal example - we expect that often your logic will be more complex.

 .. code-block:: python

-    @antelope_analysis
+    @antelop_analysis
     class ExampleMask:

         name = 'example_mask'